-Some of the best stories published in the 20th century are now in the public domain, given new life by volunteer efforts like the Gutenberg Project.
+Some of the best stories published in the 20th century are now in the public domain, given new life by volunteer efforts like the Internet Archive and the Gutenberg Project.

 The pulps are being revived.

-Now’s your chance to catch up on some reading.Join the club today!
+It’s time to catch up on your reading.Join the club today.